beforesemicolon/markup/README.md

 helloWorld.render(document.body);
 ```

-What you get back is an instance of [HTMLRenderTemplate](#htmlrendertemplate-api).
-This will expose few APIs which
-you can use to perform various things as you will learn later in this doc.

-### HTMLRenderTemplate API
-The `HTMLRenderTemplate` is the core logic of this library.
-It handles everything that makes this library powerful.

-When you define your `html` template, you get an instance of `HTMLRenderTemplate` which has the following properties
+What you get back is an instance of `Template` which exposes the following properties
 and methods:
 - `render` (*method*);
 - `update` (*method*);